-Welcome to the official website for the Michigan Tech Experience Tech initiative.
-Browse through the categories below to access the most up-to-date information.
-If you have additional questions, see the Frequently Asked Questions page or feel free to mail firstname.lastname@example.org.
+Welcome to the Michigan Tech Experience Tech initiative.
+Browse through the categories to access the most up-to-date information.
+If you have more questions, see the Frequently Asked Questions page or feel free to mail firstname.lastname@example.org.
 Thank you for visiting!

 Experience Tech Benefits